Sukhress-Warun/Bingo/README.md

 how to play using this program :

-  at first it generates a random N*N matrix which has numbers from 1 to N*N.
+  at first it generates a random N*N matrix which has numbers from 1 to N/*N.

   playing: